PlummersSoftwareLLC/Primes/PrimeAmd64/solution_1/README.md

 ### The size of the memory buffer must correspond to the size of the sieve.
 Yes, the buffer has 8 bits for each sieve number 1, 3, 5, 7, 9, ..., (M-1)/2.

-## This submission conforms to the base rules:
+## This submission conforms to the rules:
 ### Solution uses sieve of Eratosthenes.
 Yes.

+### Benchmarked code returns a list of primes.
+Yes, the normal way to run the program is run8.sh.
+This puts a list of primes to stderr.
+A report in the preferred style is written to stdout.

 ### Solution runs for at least 5 seconds, then stops as quickly as possible after that.
 The algorithm completes its current pass before checking the clock, then stops if at least 5 seconds have passed.
 The program gets the time (down to the nanosecond) from Linux system call clock_gettime.